qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_georeferencer.rst

 Show and adapt raster properties ................................

-Clicking on the :guilabel:`Raster properties` dialog in the :guilabel:`Settings` menu opens the raster properties of the layer that you want to georeference.
+Clicking on the :guilabel:`Raster properties` option in the :guilabel:`Settings` menu opens the :ref:`Layer properties <raster_properties_dialog>` dialog of the raster file that you want to georeference.

+.. _configure_georeferencer:

 Configure the georeferencer
 ...........................